Sam Butcher

-Samuel "Sam" John Butcher (born January 1, 1939) is an American artist.
-He is mainly known as the artist behind the Precious Moments brand of characters based on American-Christian themes.
-He draws in oil, water-color, acrylic, and mixed-media.
+Samuel John Butcher (January 1, 1939 – May 20, 2024) was an American artist.
+He was mainly known as the artist behind the Precious Moments brand of characters based on American-Christian themes.
+He drew in oil, water-color, acrylic, and mixed-media.

 Early life

 Butcher was born in Jackson, Michigan, on January 1, 1939.
 He was the third of five children born to a poor family.
 Soon after his birth, the family moved to Redding, California.

 As a young man, Butcher was a "chalkboard minister," spreading the teachings of Christianity through illustrations.
 This job paid very little, so he supplemented his income as a janitor.

 With the guide of Reverend Royal Blue, Butcher made the decision to follow deeper into Christianity.
 He joined the Child Evangelism Fellowship (CEF) in Grand Rapids, Michigan.
 There he met Bill Biel, with whom he would start his first business, Jonathan & David (J&D).
 During his ten-year career with the CEF, Butcher's work was seen by millions of people through the Tree House Club television programs.